Right Lower Quadrant Pain

 - It is caused by a germ (infection).

 - The affected side of the scrotum swells and goes very red and tender.

 See the separate leaflet called Epididymo-orchitis for more information.

 What are the other possible causes of right lower quadrant pain?

 Crohn's disease and ulcerative colitis are forms of inflammatory bowel disease (IBD).
 IBD is not to be confused with irritable bowel syndrome (IBS) which is very different.
 These conditions cause the lining of the gut to become inflamed.
 Diarrhoea (sometimes with blood mixed in) is usually the main symptom.

 - Any part of the gut can be affected and the pain depends on which part is affected.

-- The most common place for it to start is at the end of the small intestine (ileum) causing right lower quadrant (RLQ) pain.
+- The most common place for it to start is at the end of the small intestine (ileum) causing RLQ pain.